ds-wizard/bh2023-report/paper.md

 - provide a URL to the file,
 - fill owner, repo name, and file path in case of public GitHub repository.

-Upon the action, the file is loaded and processed on the backend (in Python, via AJAX), and a set of replies is sent back to the questionnaire in SMW where the user can review what is being imported and accept it or reject it.
+After choosing the course of action, the file is loaded and processed on the backend (in Python, via AJAX), and a set of replies is sent back to the questionnaire in SMW where the user can review what is being imported and accept it or reject it.
 The backend has two main tasks.
 First, it gets the RDF/JSON-LD contents from the desired resource (e.g. from file, downloads from URL, or tries to fetch from GitHub via API).
-Second, it encodes the mapping and translated from RDF/JSON-LD to questionnaire replies; more specifically to instructions what should be pushed back to SMW.
+Second, it encodes the mapping and translates from RDF/JSON-LD to questionnaire replies; more specifically to instructions that should be pushed back to SMW.
 When this is done, the result is returned to the frontend/JavaScript which sends it back through the SDK to SMW (and closes the importer window).

 ![Options of SMP Importer](./figures/smp-importer.png)

-The SMP Importer is publicly available on GitHub under Apache-2.0 license and is ready for use as well as further enhancements in the future.
-Here again, it can be extended in terms of mapping (change of SMP questions, new information in SMPs, etc.) as well as supported ways how to get maSMPs or their supported formats.
+The SMP Importer is publicly available on GitHub under the Apache-2.0 license and is ready for use.
+It's implementation also allows for an expansion of in terms of mapping (change of SMP questions, new information in SMPs, etc.) as well as supported ways on how to retrieve maSMPs or their supported formats.

 ## SMP Document Template